Identifiability and Falsifiability: Two Challenges for Bayesian Model Expansion: Conclusions

 \section{Conclusions}

-When constructing a model for a given data analysis, a statistician should balance various desiderata, including: \begin{itemize} \item model predictions compatible with what is known about the world; \item inferences sufficiently well identified to support nontrivial conclusions; \item model checks powerful enough to reveal frictions between model and data. \end{itemize}
+When constructing a model, a statistician should balance various desiderata, including: \begin{enumerate}[label=(\arabic*)] \item predictions compatible with what is known about the world; \item inferences sufficiently well identified to support nontrivial conclusions; \item fitness checks powerful enough to reveal frictions between model and data. \end{enumerate}

-When model checks reveal deficiencies, the first item is no longer satisfied, and a better model should be sought.
-In practice, this is often an expansion of the previous model.
-If such an expansions are not accompanied by sufficiently strong prior information (in the form of prior dependence of parameters, not the marginal scales), then our results demonstrate that a tension may easily arise within these three goals as the model dimension grows.
-Insofar as the first desideratum is most essential, this motivates methods that can extract useful information even when one of the latter two desiderata are not satisfied.
-One avenue is to pursue richer inferential summaries.
-As demonstrated by the last two examples, the full posterior often contains such rich inferential data.
-This data is both accessible (by looking beyond e.g. marginal means, standard deviations, and $p$-values) and capable of supporting nontrivial conclusions (which are concealed by the common marginal summaries).
+When fitness checks reveal deficiencies in the current model, item $(1)$ is no longer satisfied, and a better model should be sought.
+In practice, this is often achieved by expanding the current model.
+If such expansions are not accompanied by sufficiently strong prior information (e.g. in the form of prior dependence between parameters), then our results demonstrate that a tension may easily arise between items $(2)$ and $(3)$ as the model dimension and complexity grows.

-Many directions for future work remain.
-Determining whether the trade-off observed in Lemma \ref{lem:heuristic_connection}, which depended on Fisher information-based bounds, could be strengthened (e.g. to a relation between information theoretic quantities directly) would be of particular interest.
-We would also like to have better tools for extracting joint inferences from the posterior.
-For example, the posterior predictive resampling we performed in Section \ref{sec:weak_id_practice} could become prohibitively expensive in large models, and methods to rapidly approximate such results would be useful.
-More broadly, there is at the time of writing no canonical method for estimating conditional analogs of the usual marginal summaries (e.g. means and variances), which would aid the study of joint inferences in practice.
+This tension also underscores the importance of developing models with the particular goals of a given data analysis in mind.
+In particular cases, identifiability may be sacrificed (e.g. in problems where the model itself is of independent scientific interest), whereas, in other cases, falsifiability may be sacrificed (e.g. in some ``pure'' prediction problems).
+This work suggests that understanding these trade-offs early in the modeling process may be an essential aid in navigating the space of potential models.

+Our analysis is limited in some important respects, however.
+The mutual information-based quantities that we study involve averages over the assumed distribution of the data $\p(\yvc)$.
+This both abstracts our results away from the details of a particular dataset and fails to account for the realities of misspecification (in which case our observed data will not be drawn from the assumed $\p(\yvc)$).
+Furthermore, our information-theoretic quantities are difficult to compute in realistically complex models, limiting our ability to monitor them in practice.
+Thus, a complete understanding of the challenges of model expansion will require both more realistic assumptions and more computationally tractable measures.